-Applications addressing any type of education and outreach programs that include navigation to and delivery of clinical services and that are responsive to this RFA will be considered.
+Applications that propose comprehensive programs delivering ANY type of evidence-based preventive service that is responsive to this RFA will be considered.
 However, CPRIT has identified the following areas of emphasis for this cycle of awards.

 A. Primary Prevention

 Priority will be given to projects that, through evidence-based efforts, address and can positively influence local policy or systems change that can lead to sustainable change in desired health behaviors.